splorp/npds-tracker-server/readme.md

 + [PG] Fixed the reload 0 bug
 + [PG] Fixed the lock bug
-+ [PG] Set the timeout to 20 secs (was 10 secs) so my Newton is no longer considered as down
++ [PG] Set the timeout to 20 seconds (was 10 seconds) so my Newton is no longer considered as down
 + [PG] Added last validation template element

 ### 0.1.23